Les Carroz – “Who told you about this French secret?”

 - Have a massage at one of the village spas.

 - Take a romantic ride in a horse and cart.

 Les Carroz Piste Map

 Click on the map below to view a piste map of the entire Grand Massif ski area.
 The ski area has 265 km of pistes.
 That’s 146 runs in snow-sure traditional French resorts.

 Les Carroz and the Grand Massif ski area have an abundance of blue runs, 65 to be exact including the 2nd longest in the Alps (Cascades – 14km!), and 20 green runs (the longest, Marvel, is a winding 5km through the trees in Morillon).

 And for the more advanced skiers and snowboarders 49 red runs and 19 blacks.
-The off piste here is some of the best we know.
-The Flaine tourist board once brought over a team of British journalists to the review the area, they discovered the off piste Gers bowl and did not even try the rest of the area as they loved Gers so much!
+The off-piste here is some of the best we know.
+The Flaine tourist board once brought over a team of British journalists to review the area, they discovered the off-piste Gers bowl and did not even try the rest of the area as they loved Gers so much!

 Les Carroz Snow vs Val D’Isere

 The historical snow graphs here constructed with data available from www.snow-forecast.com (you will need to subscribe) show that the upper slopes of Les Carroz are more snow sure than even Val D’Isere’s.